Chin Implants

 Chin implantation is performed using local anesthesia with I.V. sedation as an outpatient procedure.
 A small incision is made either in the natural crease line just under the chin or inside the mouth just above where the gum and lower lip meet.
 The implant is inserted into a small space that is created by the surgeon, and fine sutures are used to close the incision.
 If the incision is inside the mouth, no external scarring is visible.
 If the incision is underneath the chin, the scar fades over time, becoming nearly imperceptible.

-Facial implant surgery is usually performed using local anesthesia with I.V. sedation as an outpatient procedure.
+Chin implant surgery is usually performed using local anesthesia with I.V. sedation as an outpatient procedure.
 The implant is inserted through a small incision made inside the mouth.
 The incision is closed with absorbable sutures to avoid the need for removal.
 The procedure heals with no external scarring.

 UNDERSTANDING CHIN IMPLANT RECOVERY